consolelabs/mochi-ui/packages/core/README.md

 ### Individual Installation

-Console Labs UI is also available as individual packages.
-You can install each package separately.
-This is useful if you want to reduce the size of your CSS bundle as it will only include styles for the components you're actually using.
+Console Labs UI also supports modular installation, allowing you to install components individually.
+This approach is beneficial for reducing your CSS bundle size, as it includes only the styles for the components in use.

-> Note: JavaScript bundle size will not change due to tree shaking support in
+> Note: The JavaScript bundle size remains unaffected due to Console Labs UI's
-> Console Labs UI.

-Follow the steps below to install each package separately:
+> tree shaking feature.

+To install components individually, follow these steps:

-**1. Install Core Packages**
+**1. Core Package Installation**

 ```sh
 pnpm add @consolelabs/theme
 ```

-**2. Install Component**
+**2. Component Installation**

-Now, let's install the component you want to use.
-For example, if you want to use the Button component, you need to run one of the following commands in your
+Install the desired component.
+For instance, to use the Button component, run:
-terminal:

 ```sh
 pnpm add @consolelabs/button
 ```

-**3. Tailwind CSS Setup**
+**3. Tailwind CSS Configuration**

-TailwindCSS setup changes a bit when you use individual packages.
-You only need to add the styles of the components your using to your `tailwind.config.js` file.
-For example, for the Button component, you need to add the following code to your `tailwind.config.js` file:
+When using individual packages, modify your `tailwind.config.js` to include only the styles of the components you are using.
+For the Button component, add:

 ```js
 // tailwind.config.js